Christmas Traditions from Around the World As Told To Us By You!

-Now, the Japanese people need to place their orders 3 months in advance for, as well as queue around the blocks for hours to get the barrel chicken which is a barrel full of fried chicken and a cardboard divider, with a Christmas cake underneath, because you cannot have a celebration without cake.
+Now, Japanese people need to place their orders 3 months in advance, as well as queue around the blocks for hours, to get the ‘barrel chicken’ which is a barrel full of fried chicken and a cardboard divider, with a Christmas cake underneath, because you cannot have a celebration without cake.
 Colonel Sanders has also been referred to as Colonel Kami-sama, normally reserved for Shinto deities.

 Christmas in Germany

 Thanks to Carolyn Schonafinger from Holidays to Europe!